-- and OpenType font package from a company such as Agfa, Monotype, or Linotype.
-See IBM Infoprint Fonts: Font Summary for more information about Infoprint Fonts for Multiplatforms. - 4.
-Use a resource installer program, such as the Font Installer for AFP Systems (an optional feature of Infoprint Fonts for Multiplatforms) or the InfoPrint AFP Resource Installer (Program Number 5639-EE2), to install and build resource access tables (RATs) for the TrueType and OpenType fonts from Step 3 on page 157 and install the fonts in path libraries.
+- 1. If you are using PSF with z/OS V1R13 or earlier, do these steps: - a.
+Install IBM's WorldType Fonts for AFP Print Servers optional feature of Infoprint Fonts for Multiplatforms (Program Number 5648-E77) or a TrueType and OpenType font package from a company such as Agfa, Monotype, or Linotype.
+See IBM Infoprint Fonts: Font Summary for more information about Infoprint Fonts for Multiplatforms. - b.
+Use a resource installer program, such as the Font Installer for AFP Systems (an optional feature of Infoprint Fonts for Multiplatforms) or the InfoPrint AFP Resource Installer (Program Number 5639-EE2), to install and build resource access tables (RATs) for the TrueType and OpenType fonts from Step 1a and install the fonts in path libraries.
 The resource installer program can also enable fonts for capture and link fonts.
 Be sure the resource installer is set up with the correct permissions to access the path libraries.

 Attention: PSF can successfully process RATs that are created with either the Font Installer for AFP Systems or the InfoPrint AFP Resource Installer.
 However, a RAT created with the Font Installer for AFP Systems is not compatible with a RAT created with the AFP Resource Installer.
 Though the AFP Resource Installer can process a RAT created with the Font Installer for AFP Systems and migrate it into the new format, the opposite is not true.
 When the Font Installer for AFP Systems processes a RAT created with the AFP Resource Installer, it might lose the RAT information or an error might occur.
-Therefore, IBM recommends that you do not use the Font Installer for AFP Systems after you have created a RAT with the AFP Resource Installer.
+Therefore, IBM recommends that you do not use the Font Installer for AFP Systems after you create a RAT with the AFP Resource Installer.